ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 ========================

-The primary goal of Polar2Grid is to allow scientists to convert satellite imager data in to a format that they can view using the forecasting tools with which they are most comfortable.
+The primary goal of Polar2Grid is to allow scientists to convert satellite imager data into a format that they can view using the forecasting tools with which they are most comfortable.
 Due to the way most satellite instruments operate, raw satellite data is typically represented as a non-uniform swath of pixels where each pixel has a corresponding longitude and latitude.
 This